 - Cut the stem off the beet and wash the outside thoroughly.
 Wrap the beet in aluminum foil and place on a baking sheet.
 Roast in the oven for 50-60 minutes, then remove and let cool slightly.
 When the beet is cool enough to handle, remove the aluminum foil, gently rub off the skin and slice into quarters.

-- Place the beet and all remaining ingredients in a food processor.
+- Place the beet and all remaining ingredients in a food processor or high-powered blender.
 Mix for one minute, or until smooth and transfer to a serving bowl.

 - Wash and clean the food processor.
 Add all basil pesto ingredients and pulse until mixed.
 Due to the small quantity, you may have to scrape the sides and re-pulse.